nberardi/scrypted-dyson/README.md

 #### How do I know when my setup is complete?

-A value you appear in the `Token` field.
+A value will appear in the `Token` field.

 #### No matter what I am trying, I am unable to get an email code.
 What is happening?